zita-ch/terrain_benchmark/README.md

 # Terrain-Robustness Benchmark for Legged Locomotion
-A prototype to generate diverse, challenging, and realistic terrains in simulation.
+A prototype to generate diverse, challenging, and realistic unstructured terrains in simulation.
 With techniques of terrain authoring and active learning, the learned samplers can stably generate diverse high-quality terrains.

 ![image](https://user-images.githubusercontent.com/54518250/185016398-cbbd36d1-745e-4712-b962-bab8874f4043.png)